 Haile Brant (Staff)

 Scandinavian in design, the moment you walk into Killiehuntly you are overcome with a bright, light and welcoming feeling.
-The light blue and white walls, the wood floors, the minimalistic approach to dcor are all a refreshing sight to a weary traveler after a day packed full of activities.
+The light blue and white walls, the wood floors, the minimalistic approach to dcor are all a refreshing sight to a weary traveller after a day packed full of activities.
 The quaint farmhouse does not have any TVs, so you can enjoy the value of a simpler time.
 Here you are free to focus on the beautiful surroundings, go outside and walk to the green house, enjoy the rope swing, find the cleverly camouflaged outdoor sauna or even just gather around the fire pit and star gaze with perfect clarity due to the lack of light pollution.
 Divine food also awaits you at every meal time as a private chef is there 7 days a week to whip up fresh and local food showcasing the incredible Scottish produce and meat!
 I personally recommend the Stornoway black pudding.